The Front End of New Product Development is where:

 - The right questions for surveys and the right tasks for usability tests are identified

-- The all-important prototyping, usability testing, depth interviews, appeal
+- The all-important prototyping, usability testing, depth interviews, appeal assessment and ideation occur

 - The Product Concept is defined and refined